isabella232/livefyre.en/help/using/c-how-requesting-rights-works/t-set-up-rights-management.md

    >[!NOTE]
    >
    >For Instagram accounts, you must have an Instagram business account to request rights with partial automation.
-For more information on the different kinds of Instagram accounts and how to use them, see [](../c-users-creating-accounts-with-studio-access/t-configure-social-accout-instagram/c-about-instagram-accounts.md#c_about_instagram_accounts).
+For more information on the different kinds of Instagram accounts and how to use them, see [About Instagram Accounts](../c-users-creating-accounts-with-studio-access/t-configure-social-accout-instagram/c-about-instagram-accounts.md#c_about_instagram_accounts).

 1. Fill in the displayed fields.
 All fields are required.